 In my work, I question why many gay men fetishize heteromasculinity, and I explore issues of internalized homophobia and misogyny in the queer community.
 Using a combination of traditional sculpture, assemblage, screen printing, graphic design, sewing and other media, I aim to interrogate and dismantle these constructs.
 Critical self-reflection, intensive research, and a wry humor inform my approach to art making.

-His work is highly conceptual with a clean aesthetic that speaks to fidelity in material, process and finish.
-To date he has made sculptures, garments and installations in plaster, plastic, wood, metal and textiles.
-He also has a permanent public art installation – an artist’s bathroom – in the Hampshire College Art Gallery.
-In addition to his studio practice, Riley does commissioned design and fabrication work in various media.
+Their work is highly conceptual with a clean aesthetic that speaks to fidelity in material, process and finish.
+To date they have made sculptures, garments and installations in plaster, plastic, wood, metal and textiles.
+They also have a permanent public art installation – an artist’s bathroom – in the Hampshire College Art Gallery.
+In addition to their studio practice, Riley does commissioned design and fabrication work in various media.